mlaryan/mlaryan.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

-Hi, I’m **Aryan**.
-I am Data Analyst while finishing my **Master’s in IT, with a focus on Natural Language Processing**, at Somaiya Vidyavihar University.
+🏦 I am Data Analyst while finishing my **Master’s in IT, with a focus on Natural Language Processing**, at Somaiya Vidyavihar University.
 My coursework has **pushed my GPA to 9.00, at semester 1 and 8.05 at semester 2**.

-Day to day, I use **Python, SQL, Excel, Tableau, and Power BI** to sift through messy real-world data, spot hidden trends, and weave those findings into clear, practical stories for the team.
+✍🏻 Day to day, I use **Python, SQL, Excel, Tableau, and Power BI** to sift through messy real-world data, spot hidden trends, and weave those findings into clear, practical stories for the team.
 At the moment **I am constantly learning - deep learning and language models**, curiosity driving me to see how code can learn to read, write, and understand context the way people do.

-I’m especially interested in applying these skills in impactful **domains like Healthcare, FinTech, and Mobility**.
+💼 I’m especially interested in applying these skills in impactful **domains like Healthcare, FinTech, and Mobility**.
 Where data can truly transform how we live, move, and make decisions.

-Always eager for **tough problems, hands-on side projects, and cross-functional teams**, I view every new challenge as a chance to learn something fresh and then share that learning with others.
+🔮 Always eager for **tough problems, hands-on side projects, and cross-functional teams**, I view every new challenge as a chance to learn something fresh and then share that learning with others.

 ---

 ## 📚 Skills

+- **Database:** MySQL, PostgreSQL
 - **Programming:** SQL, Python (Pandas, NumPy, Matplotlib, Seaborn)
-- **Database:** MySQL, PostgreSQL
 - **Data Tools:** Excel (Pivot Tables, Power Query), Power BI, Tableau
-- **Machine Learning:** Scikit-learn, Regression Models, Classification, Clustering, EDA, Time Series
+- **Machine Learning:** Scikit-learn, Regression Models, Classification, Clustering, EDA
 - **Other:** DAX, VBA, Jupyter Notebook, GitHub, MS Power Automate

 ---